ilmonteux/ilmonteux.github.io/_posts/2018-10-30-time-series.md

 As before, we can see still see the correspondence between energy consumption and EV charging.
 But now, instead of having to make a prediction for each point of the time series, we only have to give one prediction per household.

 To make these predictions, we again try a logistic regression and a multi-layer perceptron, but this time we can also pick a 2D convolutional neural network.
 It does not need to be very deep, it turns out that two convolutional layers with 32 and 64 nodes followed by a dense hidden layer is sufficient.
-The resulting ROC curves are shown below: the convolutional neural network is vastly outperforming the other classfiers.
+The resulting ROC curves are shown below: the convolutional neural network is vastly outperforming the other classifiers.

 ![ROC curves for 2D images and household classification](/assets/images/ev/images2D_ROC_PR_curves_nn.png)